Cicuendez/Afro-Arabian_biogeo/README.md

 # Afro-Arabian biogeography
-Here there are scripts and data for the project on the biogeography of Afro-Arabia squamates.
+Here there are scripts and data for the project on the biogeography of Afro-Arabian squamates.
 With Austin H. Patton, Luke J. Harmon, Daniel S. Caetano, Jiri Smid and Salvador Carranza.

 Folders: